Academic year: 2021/2022

 Languages for which teaching is active:

-Albanese, Anglo-American, Catalan, Czech, French, English, Italian Sign Language (LIS), Hispano-American, Modern Greek, Polish, Portuguese and Brazilian, Romanian, Russian, Serbo-Croatian, Spanish, Swedish, German.
+Albanese, Anglo-American, Catalan, Czech, French, English, Italian Sign Language (LIS), Hispano-American, Modern Greek, Polish, Portuguese and Brazilian, Russian, Serbo-Croatian, Spanish, Swedish, German.

 Basque, Bulgarian and tactile Italian Sign Language.